ggsoftwarellc/nitropay-sample/docs/publishers/ccpa.md

 ### 2. Update your privacy policy

 You are responsible for updating your own privacy policy to include all of the required CCPA disclosures.
 Your NitroPay representative can help you navigate the changes you'll have to make.

+### 3. Update your site config

+Access your [site list](https://panel.nitropay.com/sites) from the NitroPay panel and select the site you've made these changes to.
+When your CCPA links and privacy policy updates are live, check the applicable box and save your site configuration.

+If you have read and signed the **Limited Service Provider Agreement (LSPA)**, please check that box as well.

 ## Customization